Lex-DRL/Navetsea-S3-AWPI/README.md

 In earlier (ancient) mods, Navetsea intended to name them like `F-IN01`, `F-IN02` etc. It's supposed to indicate newer versions.
 But soon it became clear that multiple version branches can co-exist (they're called editions now).

-Therefore, Navetsea switched to more flexible scheme:
+Therefore, Navetsea switched to a more flexible scheme:

 `F-IN TS3 {MTSv/Adult} {Edition name} [optional version] {default/nondefault}`.